backfire250/ds_forest_fires/README.md

 ## Model Building
 I split the data into train and test sets with a test size of 20%.

-I tried three different models and evaluated them using Mean Squared Error (the average variance between actual values and projected values in the dataset).
+I tried different models and evaluated them using Mean Squared Error (the average variance between actual values and projected values in the dataset).

 I tried four different models:
 *    **Forward/Backward Linear Regression** - Used as the baseline for my model.